Harshit2012/TextTracker/README.md

 ```bash
 python texttracker.py
 ```

+## How to use?
+1. Enter the path then, click on start monitoring.
+2. If there is changes in file it show the what is changed and if there is spelling mistakes it show the mistakes.
+3. Click on stop monitoring to stop the monitoring.

 ## Contribution
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.